freenet (OTCMKTS:FRTAF) Reaches New 1-Year High at $24.84

-Shares of freenet AG (OTCMKTS:FRTAF – Get Rating) hit a new 52-week high on Monday .
+freenet AG (OTCMKTS:FRTAF – Get Rating) shares hit a new 52-week high during mid-day trading on Monday .
 The company traded as high as $24.84 and last traded at $24.84, with a volume of 0 shares changing hands.
 The stock had previously closed at $24.84.

-Separately, Deutsche Bank Aktiengesellschaft raised shares of freenet from a “hold” rating to a “buy” rating in a research report on Monday, December 19th.
-One analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-According to MarketBeat.com, freenet has an average rating of “Moderate Buy” and a consensus price target of $26.50.
+Separately, Deutsche Bank Aktiengesellschaft raised freenet from a “hold” rating to a “buy” rating in a research report on Monday, December 19th.
+One analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of “Moderate Buy” and an average target price of $26.50.

 freenet Stock Performance